10 best Amtrak trips on the East Coast

 Blue Ridge Mountains

-Roanoke, Virginia skyline
+Roanoke, Virginia in fall

 Due to the train schedule, you’ll need to stay in Roanoke at least one night.
 Plan to stay two or more if you want to take a drive on the scenic Blue Ridge Parkway, visit local attractions or enjoy the many outdoor activities.
 You’ll also need to start this trip north of the mountain range, such as in Charlottesville, Alexandria, Washington D.C., Baltimore, Wilmington, Philadelphia or New York City.